School Uniform Policy for Years 7 to 11

 Students in years 7 to 11 this year are required to wear the following school uniform:

-• Jumper / Cardigan: Black Bridlington School sweatshirt/cardigan with a blue badge. *
+• Jumper / Cardigan: Black Bridlington School sweatshirt / cardigan with a school badge.

 • Trousers: Full length plain black school trousers (no badge required).